foroozandehgroup/esrpoise/docs/run.rst

 In Xepr:
  - Set up your experiment as you would normally do.
  - Enable XeprAPI (Processing -> XeprAPI -> enable XeprAPI).
- - Run your experiment once by clicking on play to load it into XeprAPI.
+ - Run your experiment once by clicking on play to load it into XeprAPI (can also be done before enabling XeprAPI).

 add screenshot of where to click for XerpAPI